 Edward Scheetz, 56, has been our Chief Executive Officer and Chairman since August 2020.
 He is also the co-founder, Chief Executive Officer and Chairman of Ventoux Acquisition.
 From November, 2016 until present, Mr. Scheetz has actively pursued a range of projects in the hospitality and real estate sectors.
 In June 2018, Mr. Scheetz, with partners, acquired a mixed use hotel and condominium project in West Hollywood, CA. In March 2020, he began the redevelopment and expansion of the project.
 From 2013 until October 2016, Mr. Scheetz was Chief Executive Officer of Chelsea Hotels until the sale of that company.
 In March, 2011, Mr. Scheetz founded and served as Chief Executive Officer of King & Grove Hotels until 2013 when King & Grove Hotels became Chelsea Hotels.
 In 2005, Mr. Scheetz became Chief Executive Officer of Morgans Hotel Group Co.
 In 2006, he took Morgans public (NASDAQ: MHGC).
 Morgans was the developer, owner and operator of such iconic hotel properties as Delano and Shore Club in Miami, Mondrian in Los Angeles, Morgans, Royalton, Paramount and Hudson in New York, and Sanderson and St. Martin's Lane in London.
 In 1997, Mr. Scheetz co-founded NorthStar Capital Investment Corp. ("NCIC").
 While at NCIC, Mr. Scheetz co-founded real estate investment trust NorthStar Realty Finance Corp., which went public in 2004 (NYSE: NRF).
-Mr. Scheetz was the co-head of Apollo Real Estate Advisors and raised, invested and managed their first three real estate funds.
+Mr. Scheetz continued to serve as Executive Chairman of NRF through 2007.
+From 1993 until 1997, Mr. Scheetz was a partner at Apollo Management where he was the co-head of Apollo Real Estate Advisors and raised, invested and managed their first three real estate funds.
 Prior to his work at Apollo, Mr. Scheetz was at The Trammell Crow Companies and Crow Family Ventures where he was involved with Wyndham Hotels, assisted the Chief Financial Officer in restructuring The Trammell Crow Company, and was a Principal at Trammell Crow Ventures.
 Mr. Scheetz graduated from Princeton University where he earned an A.B. in Economics.
-We believe Mr. Scheetz is well qualified to serve as a director based on his extensive industry and transaction expertise and wide network of relationships with industry participants.
+We believe Mr. Scheetz is well qualified to serve as a director ba